Franz Steinkühler: After IG Metall

 Following the loss of his trades union positions Steinkühler became a freelance business and property consultant.

 Franz Steinkühler was back in the headlines again in 1996, this time in connection with the so-called "Real estate affair".
 Reporting was noticeably more enthusiastic (and critical) in publications with close links to big business than in those of the political centre and left.
 The catalyst was a report commissioned by IG Metall from an investigatory commission chaired by Horst Henrichs (who at that time was president of the Frankfurt region District High Court) into the purchase of a prestigious new headquarters building for IG Metall at Lyoner Straße 32 in Frankfurt-Niederrad.
-The core finding that found its way into the news media was that, through a combination of carelessness and hubris, union bosses had agreed to pay far more for the property than it was worth.
+The core finding that found its way into the news media was that, through a combination of carelessness and hubris, union directors had agreed to pay far more for the property than it was worth.
 The commission heard evidence that an independent expert valuation had been commissioned only after the purchase price had been agreed, and it was said that the independent expert had been instructed to "support a valuation justifying the negotiated price [already] negotiated".
 No second expert valuation had been sought, despite the large amount of money involved.
 Although much of the blame for the debacle went, in the report itself, to a senior IG Metall financial officer called Werner Schreiber (whom some reports implied was hopelessly out of his depth, and who subsequently resigned), hostile media reports of the affair insisted that Franz Steinkühler's hands were all over the deal.
 It was reported that before providing his evidence Werner Schreiber had received assurances from his department head, Willi Teeuwen, that information provided to the Horst Heinrichs commission was not intended for "public disclosure or for submission to the banks".
 Willi Teeuwen's own testimony was also particularly damning in respect of Steinkühler's role in the affair.
 Reports surfaced that IG Metall had at one stage considered launching a legal action for recovery of damages against Steinkühler; but that never happened.
 Despite the deeply unfriendly nature of much of the press reporting, there is no indication of any personal enrichment by Steinkühler being suspected or alleged.
 On many of the key issues over which the Henrichs report might have been expected to provide clear conclusions, the report appears scrupulously to have held back from providing any.
 That only increased the scope and temptation for intensified adverse media speculation on behalf of those who wished Steinkühler ill.
 Press reports from the political left and centre were far less salacious, but they hardly amounted to a ringing endorsement.
 The reputational damage was real.
 Earlier speculation that his resignation from IG Metall might open the way for Franz Steinkühler to accept a top job with another trades union, or even a role as an EU Commissioner in Brussels, melted rapidly away.